erkanemal/ee-ketaminerun/README.md

-🌟 Welcome to the EE-ketaminerun repository!
-This project is a customizable ketamine run script designed specifically for FiveM servers that use OX_lib.
-It's aimed at enhancing the player's in-game experience especially for gangs and criminals in you're City!

-🔍 Preview Check out a preview of the Ketamine run script in action: SOON

-🚀 Getting Started Interested in using this Donator vehicle spawner on your own server?
+Getting Started Interested in using this Donator vehicle spawner on your own server?
 Here’s how to get started:

 Clone the Repository: